VM-Duke/Hello-World/README.md

 # Hello-World

-This is Bineet Mahato, stunent of Bachelors in Information Technology
+This is Bineet Mahato, student of Bachelors in Information Technology